OliverWisn/alien_invasion/README.md

 ## Game Controls:
     a or <-- (Left arrow key) : Moves ship towards left. d or --> (Right arrow key) : Moves ship towards right.
-    Spacebar : To shoot bullets.
-    p : to start game (play).
+    Spacebar or left mouse button : To shoot bullets. p : to start game (play).
     q or Esc : to quit game.